freezer333/nodecpp-demo/streaming/readme.md

 Finally, the `even_odd` addon is kicked off by emiting `10` to it using its event emitter interface.
 The result is that both accumulators receive all the events, but sum up only even or odd respectively.

 The demo is found in `/streaming/examples/piping`.
 Do an `npm install` followed by an `npm start` to run it.  **Note:** in order to use this example, you also need to do an `npm install` in the `even_odd` and `accumulator` examples!

+*Note - this example is only working on Windows and Linux, there is a hangup whenever two addons are used in OS X - working on it!
+Pull requests welcome!*